cvxgrp/scs/README.md

 	[x,y,s,info] = scs_direct(data,cones,params)

-where data contains `A`, `b`, `c`, params contains various options (see matlab file, can be empty), and cones contains one or more of:
+where data is a struct containing `A`, `b`, and `c`, params is a struct containing solver options (see matlab file, can be empty), and cones is a struct that contains one or more of:
 + `f` (num primal zero / dual free cones, i.e. primal equality constraints)
 + `l` (num linear cones)
 + `q` (array of SOCs sizes)